 SDSU’s College of Business Administration is fully accredited by AACSB International – The Association to Advance Collegiate Schools of Business, all of its programs – both online and on-campus – are accredited.

 Only students admitted to the Bachelor of Science in Business Administration Online Degree Completion Program may enroll in these courses.
-Eligible students will receive course registration links via email.
+Eligible students will receive course registration links for Summer 2019 via email by Friday, April 26.

 Theoretical concepts and dimensions of ethics in business decisions.
 Ethics of decision alternatives using different approaches and philosophies, with application of an integrative ethical decision model to cases from various business subdisciplines.